schtrudl/cpro/REPORT.md

 ## Know Vivaldo problems

 - associate ELF does not work correctly if MCS is not in top module
-- vivaldo does not check folder for new files so folder needs to be reimported
+- vivaldo does not check folder for new files so folder needs to be reimported7
+- sometimes changes are not detected (generate bitstream uses old files)